maiterm/Pynama/README.md

 # Pynama
-Fem problem solver with PETSc tools
+3D fluid simulator.
+Procedure for the Navier–Stokes equations in the vorticity–velocity formulation, based on the kinematic Laplacian equation (KLE) method by spectral elements.Fem problem solver in Python with PETSc tools.

 ### Necessary Installation: